petermarshallio/devrel/README.md

 # Developer Relations

-Repo of information about Developer Relations
+Repo of information about Developer Relations, compiled from lots of Developer Relations experts around the world.

 * [What is DevRel for?](definition/README.md)
 * [Who is it for?](users/README.md)